e74000/shizuka/README.md

 ## Contributing

 Contributions are welcome!
-There's many way's we could improve this, so please feel free to contribute if you have any ideads on what we can improve.
+There's many ways we could improve this, so please feel free to contribute.

 ---